Detroit Mushroom Calendar

 Detroit sits in the Cascades and one of the wetter corners of the region, with roughly 93.6 inches of annual rainfall, most of it falling in the cool months from fall into spring.
 The ground warms and reaches early fruiting potential around April, by which point the average last frost (Mar 9) has usually passed.
 Summer fruitings stay confined to pockets of moisture — irrigated urban ground can be one — and the real abundance arrives with the fall rains in September.
 The first frosts around Dec 3 eventually close the main season, though hardy cool-season species hang on.

-Best months September, October, and November
+Best months May, June, and October

 Ground warms ~April